yabichara/Data-Eng-Project/README.md

 # OpenAQ Data Engineering Project

 This project is a robust pipeline for extracting, processing, and storing air quality data from the [OpenAQ API](https://docs.openaq.org/).
 It integrates real-time data processing, batch processing, and streaming using cutting-edge technologies like Kafka, Spark, PostgreSQL, and Airflow.
+> ⚠️ This project was originally developed in collaboration with [Mehdi Ouazzani Jamil](https://github.com/Mehdi-24-K4) as a personal initiative to explore and learn data engineering tools and practices.
+> It was first published on his GitHub, and is now also hosted here to reflect my contributions and progress.

 ## Key Features
 1. **Data Extraction**: Fetches air quality data (parameters, locations, and countries) from the OpenAQ API.